1000+

 Actual Breach of Contract

-An actual breach of contract occurs when a violation takes place, which means the party had refused to fulfill their duty before the deadline or did perform their duty but improperly or incompletely.
+An actual breach of contract occurs when a violation takes place.
+It means the party had refused to fulfill their duty before the deadline or did perform their duty but improperly or incompletely.
 When a breach occurs, firstly, the innocent party is excused from performing their part of the obligation.
-Then there are many remedies available for the aggrieved party when a breach of contract occurs.
+Then, there are many remedies available for the aggrieved party when a breach of contract occurs.

 Material Breach of Contract